Introduction to Muscular Dystrophy

 Camp for Kids With Muscular Dystrophy

 Through the hard times in middle school I have always had MDA camp, which is one reason why I am who I am today.
 I saw all these kids at camp, and they were so happy to be themselves and they were unashamed of who they are even with their circumstances.
 It made me question myself "why am I ashamed to be who God has made me to be?"
 Every time I went to MDA camp, I grew as a person mentally and physically.
 I have met so many great friends and I myself was inspired by so many people.
-I'm very excited to be blessed with two more years to experience the great adventures, and meet others with Muscular Dystrophy.
+This past summer was my last year, and it was defiantly a sad moment, but to think how much ive grown over the 9 years ive attended makes me excited to take what ive learned and use it as I begin my life independently.

 Homeschooled due to Muscular Dystrophy

 I was taken out of public school my 8th grade year, which was GREAT.
 I had so much anxiety and depression being in middle school that I really needed a break, and God obviously took care of me.
 I was homeschooled from 8th grade through my freshmen year of high school, which were the years I grew the most in my faith with Jesus Christ.
 In homeschool, it was difficult to always be at home and never leave the house.
 I'm not an extrovert, but I also didn't want to always stay at home.
 In my free time when I felt lonely, I just prayed, read my bible, and found inner peace that is unexplainable.
 After being homeschooled for two years my family was no longer able to continue, so I knew I had to go back to the one place that gave me very low esteem.
 Not only was I going back, but God had called for me to use a wheelchair.

 My Current Life With Muscular Dystrophy